SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 # Introduction to tree

-In data structure, tree is another way to organize the data.
+In the data structure, the tree is another way to organize the data.

 When to use the tree and why?

-Let's say you have a big company and your company have a large number of employees, the company have CEO, managers, directors..
-How would you orgnanize the employees considering their roles/position?
+Let's say you have a big company and your company has a large number of employees, the company has a CEO, managers, and directors...
+How would you organize the employees considering their roles/positions?

-Tree should be considered here, lets's see how the company employees would be organized using the tree as the below image (figuer 1):
+The tree should be considered here, let's see how the company employees would be organized using the tree in the below image (figure 1):

 Figure 1
 ![data representation](./images/Company-employees-tree.jpg)